adiwg/mdEditor-doc/reference/export-window/export-reference.md

 ### Search

-When there are a large number of metadata records, contacts, or dictionaries loaded into the browser cache the search capabilities of the <span class="md-window">Export</span> page can help quickly narrow the number of items in consideration for export.
+When there are many metadata records, contacts, or dictionaries loaded into the browser cache, the search capabilities of the <span class="md-window">Export</span> page can help quickly narrow the number of items being considered for export.

+ * #### Search A Column
+   Immediately under each column header is the "Search A Column" control.
+Text entered into this control is matched against the contents of that column only.
+If the column value matches the search text, the item remains visible, otherwise the item is hidden.
+All items in the browser cache will be searched not just those currently visible panel.

  * #### Search ALL Columns
     Text entered into "Search All Columns" control will be matched against the contents of each column.
-If the contents match a column value, the item remains visible; otherwise the item is hidden.

- * #### Search A Column
-   Immediately under each column header is the "Search A Column" control.
-Text entered into this control is matched against the contents of the column.
-If the contents match the column value, the item remains visible; otherwise the item is hidden.
+If the column value matches the search text, the item remains visible, otherwise the item is hidden.
+All items in the browser cache will be searched not just those currently visible panel.

    ---

 ### Select

-For an item to be considered for export, it must have a checkmark in the checkbox at the head of the item's row.
+For an item to be considered for export, it must have a checkmark in the checkbox at the head of its row.

+ * #### Select An Item
+   To select an item for export, place a checkmark in a "Select An Item" checkbox by clicking the checkbox in the item's row.
+Click it again to un-check the item.

  * #### Select ALL Items
    To select all displayed items in the panel for export, place a checkmark in the "Select All Items" checkbox by clicking the checkbox in the table headings row.
-Click it again to un-check all items in the panel.
+All items in the browser cache will be checked not just those currently visible panel.
+Click it again to un-check all items.

- * #### Select An Item
-   To select a specific item for export, place a checkmark in a "Select An Item" checkbox by clicking the checkbox in the item row.
-Click it again to un-check the item.

    ---

 ### Export

-There are three Export action buttons in the <span class="md-window">Secondary Sidebar</span> to choose from.
-They control both the items set to export and the export file format.
+There are three Export action buttons in the <span class="md-window">Secondary Sidebar</span> to taylor your export.
+They control both the items set to be exported and the export file format.

   * #### <strong class="btn btn-primary btn-xs"> <i class="fa fa-sign-out"> </i> Export All</strong> Export All Items

-    Click this button to export all items in the <span class="md-panel">Metadata Records</span>, <span class="md-panel">Contacts</span>, and <span class="md-panel">Dictionaries</span> panels regardless if they are individually checked.
+    Click this button to export all items in the <span class="md-panel">Metadata Records</span>, <span class="md-panel">Contacts</span>, and <span class="md-panel">Dictionaries</span> panels regardless if they are checked or not.
 All items will be exported into a single file in the mdEditor file format.

   * #### <strong class="btn btn-info btn-xs"> <i class="fa fa-check-square-o"> </i> Export Selected</strong> Export Selected Items